jeffreyan11/laser-chess-engine/README.md

-# uci-chess-engine
+# Laser
-A UCI-compliant chess engine written in C++11.
+Laser is a UCI-compliant chess engine written in C++11.

 After being compiled, the executable can be run with any UCI chess GUI.